 I have eaten so many vegetable tagines during my Moroccan travels, and they were always different.
 Depending on location, locale produce, and time of the year.
 It is a very common and popular dish, especially in the mountains with the Berber communities.
 It is such a versatile dish, you can pretty much create it according your own personal likings.

-So, let's have a look at this recipe.
-I have used vegetables which are easy to get here, and very often used in Morocco.
+So, let's have a look at my recipe.
+I have used vegetables which are easy to get here in the South of France, but also very often used in Morocco.
 Such as, carrot, turnip, potato and courgette.
-I have used onions and tomato as my base ingredients to layer on the bottom of the tagine, this is in general a very common practice.
+I used onions and tomato as my base ingredients to layer on the bottom of the tagine, this is in general a very common practice.

 🍵 What is chermoula

 Chermoula (or Charmoula) is a marinade mixture made of spices, and herbs.
 Such as; Garlic, cumin, coriander, turmeric, saffron, paprika, black pepper, fresh coriander, parsley, lemon juice and olive oil.
 This marinade is most often used as a marinade for fish, or fish tagine.
 But it work beautifully as well with vegetables.

 🥗 Variation suggestions

 Even though it is probably safer to use a fixed recipe the first times you make your own tagine.
 Once you understand the cooking process, and the use of flavours you can easily become your own tagine recipe developer, and create your signature tagine.
 Use ingredients such as;

 - Vegetables; Carrot, courgette, turnip, parsnip, potato, paprika, green beans, peas, aubergine, pumpkin, artichoke, sweet potato, chickpeas, lentils, beans, tomato, onion.
 Etc.

 - Sweetness; Dried apricot, prunes, raisins, dates, figs